 1. Introduction.
-The NVIDIA tensor cores in the Volta microarchitecture [28] perform the mixed precision operation D = AB + C, where A, B, C, and D are 4×4 fp16 matrices and A and B are either fp16 or fp32 matrices.
-Here, fp16 and fp32 denote the binary16 and binary32 formats, respectively, as defined in the last two revisions of the IEEE standard for floating-point arithmetic [20], [21].
-GPUs based on the newer NVIDIA Ampere microarchitecture [7], [29] are equipped with updated versions of the tensor cores which support other floating-point formats: bfloat16 [22] (hereinafter bf16), TensorFloat-32 (hereinafter tf32), and binary64 (hereinafter fp64).
-Tensor cores provide a significant performance boost compared with standard floating-point units, and have been used with great success to accelerate numerical linear algebra algorithms [1], [4], [12], [13] [23]; see [19] for a survey of these algorithms.
-Other vendors also incorporate matrix arithmetic in their devices: for example, the accelerators in the AMD MI200 series contain units that can perform vector and matrix operations faster than their scalar counterparts [2], [3].
+The NVIDIA tensor cores in the Volta microarchitecture [30] perform the mixed precision operation D = AB + C, where A and B are $4 \times 4$ fp16 matrices and C and D have same size but can have either fp16 or fp32 entries.
+Here, fp16 and fp32 denote the binary16 and binary32 formats, respectively, as defined in the last two revisions of the IEEE standard for floating-point arithmetic [22], [23].
+GPUs based on the newer NVIDIA Ampere microarchitecture [8], [31] are equipped with updated versions of the tensor cores which support other floating-point formats: bfloat16 [24] (hereinafter bf16), TensorFloat-32 (hereinafter tf32), and binary64 (hereinafter fp64).
+The upcoming NVIDIA Hopper microarchitecture [32] adds yet more formats to the tensor cores (quarter precision): fp8-E5M2 (5 exponent and 2 significant bits) and fp8-E4M3 (4 exponent and 3 significand bits).
+Tensor cores provide a significant performance boost compared with standard floating-point units, and have been used with great success to accelerate numerical linear algebra algorithms [1], [5], [13], [14] [25]; see [20] for a survey of these algorithms.
+Other vendors also incorporate matrix arithmetic in their devices: for example, the accelerators in the AMD MI200